jimhigson/oboe.js-dissertation/main/main.md

 access to, the internals, using the same API as is exposed to application programmers.
 These tests are the most expensive to write but a small number are necessary in order to verify that Oboe works correctly end-to-end.
-Without access to the internals HTTP traffic cannot be faked so before these tests are performed a corresponding REST service is started.
+HTTP traffic cannot be faked without access to the internals so before these tests are performed a corresponding REST service is started.
 This test service is written using Node and returns known content progressively according to predefined timings, somewhat emulating a slow internet connection.
 The integration tests particularly verify behaviours where platform differences could cause inconsistencies.
-For example, the test URL `/tenSlowNumbers` writes out the first ten natural numbers as a JSON array at a rate of two per second.
+For example, the test URL `/tenSlowNumbers` writes out the first ten natural numbers as a JSON array at a rate of four per second.
 The test registers a JSONPath selector that matches the numbers against a callback that aborts the HTTP request on seeing the fifth.
 The correct behaviour is to get no sixth callback, even when running on a